Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

 **Parameters:**

 - `expr`: The gene expression data, either as a data frame or a path to a CSV/TXT file.

+..

 - `peak`: The metadata containing cell IDs and peak values, either as a data frame or a path to a CSV/TXT file.

+..

-- `cell_id_col`: Optional.
-Name of the column representing cell IDs.
+- `cell_id_col`: (Optional) Name of the column representing cell IDs.
 Default is "Barcode".

+..

-- `peak_col`: Optional.
-Name of the column representing peak values.
+- `peak_col`: (Optional) Name of the column representing peak values.
 Default is "Peak".

 **Usage Example:**